 This is a series of pics of an ankle fusion takedown with replacement with a total ankle implant.
 The patient was having pain and getting arthritic changes at the talonavicular joint.
-This is the first ankle fusion takedown with replacement of a total ankle implant performed in South Florida by one of the surgeons in our practice.
+This is the first ankle fusion takedown with the replacement of a total ankle implant performed in South Florida by one of the surgeons in our practice.

 These are pics of the fusion prior to takedown.

-These first three pics are placement of screws in the medial malleolus and distal fibula to aid in stability.
+These first three pics are the placement of screws in the medial malleolus and distal fibula to aid in stability.